- Small Claims Tribunal

 The Court of First Instance can hear cases when the contract in question specifies DIFC Courts’ jurisdiction (pre-dispute jurisdiction) or when both parties elect to use DIFC Courts to resolve a dispute which has already arisen (post-dispute jurisdiction).
 One Judge hears proceedings in the CFI.

-Established in 2017 and headed by Justice Sir Richard Field, the Technology and Construction Division (TCD) draws on specialist judges and a new set of industry-specific rules to fast-track dispute resolution, providing greater certainty to businesses in court.
+The Technology & Construction Division (TCD) draws on specialist judges and a new set of industry-specific rules to fast-track dispute resolution, providing greater certainty to businesses in court.
 The Division will only hear technically complex cases.

 Examples in the construction sector might include complicated engineering disputes or claims arising out of fires.
 Technology-related cases could include liability for cybercrime incidents, disputes over the ownership and use of data, and issues relating to emerging technologies such as artificial intelligence or connected cars.

 Established in 2020, the Arbitration Division is mandated to accommodate the rapidly increasing number of arbitration-related cases.
-Similar to the Technology & Construction Division (TCD) launched in 2017, the Arbitration Division is Chaired by H.E.
-Justice Shamlan Al Sawalehi and leverages dedicated judicial and registry oversight and case management expertise.
+Similar to the Technology & Construction Division (TCD) launched in 2017, the Arbitration Division leverages dedicated judicial and registry oversight and case management expertise.
 Streamlining the arbitration-related cases under the new division has also led to increased efficiency of process, with the ability to swiftly review applications for interim measures and injunctive relief mechanisms.

 With its extensive national, regional, and global connectivity, the DIFC Courts empowers its specialised Arbitration Division to leverage existing enforcement expertise, helping to ensure certainty of recognition and enforcement of arbitral awards.